 While I’m sure you’d love to be able to say that you can run a mile in under 5 minutes or even 10 minutes, you might be slower when you first start.
 Depending on your age and overall physical fitness, your average mile time might be closer to 12-15 minutes.

-Obviously, as you run more, you’ll shave time off that mile time, so don’t be discouraged if it’s faster than you hope it would be!
+Obviously, as you run more, you’ll shave time off that mile time.
+Don’t be discouraged if your current pace isn’t what you hope it would be!

 Your Mile Time